nanocurrency/lxd-github-runner/README.md

 # Installing LXD
 ```
 sudo apt-get install lxd-client

+lxd init
+#you can use all the defaults

+#Add new storge pool called docker (docker needs btrfs to work properly, so we named its storage pool docker)
+lxc storage create docker btrfs source=/var/lxd/disks size=30GB
 ```

 # Creating a suitable base instance

 For example, for an Ubuntu 20.04 container, you'd use: